exafree/charts_cf/README.md

 I when working on a feature or bug fix in your fork one work flow is to clone your fork as a submodule in a project that will be using `charts_flutter_cf`.

 For example, I use `flutter_benchmarkx_gui`.
-To get started with you own test application update your `pubspec.yaml` commenting out the pub.dev dependency and change it to use `path: submodules/charts_cf/charts_flutter_cf`:
+To get started with your own test application update your `pubspec.yaml` commenting out the pub.dev dependency and change it to use `path: submodules/charts_cf/charts_flutter_cf`:
 ```